What’s the difference between banks and credit unions?

 Different credit unions require different qualifications.
 The most common ways to qualify for a credit union are through your place of work or the place you live.
 However, some credit unions offer other ways for the public to become members.

 Everyone in the United States is eligible to apply to join Alliant Credit Union.
 You can qualify for membership in different ways.
 You can be an employee/retiree of a qualifying company or a member of a qualifying organization, or you can live or work in a qualifying Chicagoland community.
-Easiest of all, Alliant can make a one-time $5 donation to the Alliant Credit Union Foundation, which partners with charitable organizations that provide reliaible broadband, digital literacy resources and technology to under-served communities.
+Easiest of all, Alliant can make a one-time $5 donation to the Alliant Credit Union Foundation, which partners with charitable organizations that provide reliable broadband, digital literacy resources and technology to under-served communities.

 A common question people ask themselves is, "Am I limited to credit unions near me?"
 The answer is no. Because of the various qualification and online banking opportunities many credit unions offer, location is less of a factor now.